top of page

 Remote & Isolated

 Like our home state of Alaska, most of South Sudan can only be reached by plane or boat.
 There are no roads across most of the country, and certainly none in the Sudd - a swamp that can swell to the size of France during the rainy season.
-In Old Fangak there are no modern amenities - no electricity, no sewage system, no cell phone reception, no running water.
+Much of the area where we work is flooded.
+It is one of the most challenging places in the world to deliver humanitarian aid and especially clean drinking water.

 The Statistics